kohane27/Waybar-Clockify/README.md

 https://user-images.githubusercontent.com/57322459/187881265-150b0227-c0b4-41c7-97d7-c203fbcebb27.mp4

 1. Left click to start the timer
+Note: When the timer is running, left click again allows *replacing* current tag
 2. Click on a predefined tag in `clockify-tags.txt` through `rofi`
 3. Right click to stop the timer